LisaHackett97/MS1-Dog-Daycare/README.md

   - Allows user to click and go to the contact form, contained on the services page.
   - It is included at top of services/more info page, so that user does not have to scroll through all the content on the page, if their goal is simply to contact the business.
+  - The CTA button is included at the bottom of the home and gallery pages.

 ***Above features are consistent across all three pages***